-In reality, our awareness of the implications of digital technologies is limited.
-Organizations of any complexity have to move deliberately and start overhauling their thinking and approach from the underlying values.
+In reality, we still have a limited awareness of the full implications of digital technologies.
+Organizations of every size have to move deliberately, overhauling their thinking and approach based on the underlying values.
 And because organizations are—for the time being—made of people, those values should be conversational.

 “Every complex system starts out as a simple system that works—and the simplest coherent system is a feedback loop.”—Amy Jo Kim, game designer and entrepreneur

-Managing with and designing for large-scale technological change should start with the simplest system that works for people: the conversation.
+Adopting technology and managing change must start with the simplest system that works for people: the conversation.